jason9693/SoongsilBERT-base-beep-deploy/README.md

     * And then, Fill number in length.
 Text is created as long as "length".
 I recommend between 100 and 300.
     * If length is so big, generate time will be long.
     * Finally, select the desired type and send the request. ['natural', 'fix-length']
+    * 'natural' stops generating when a newline occurs, generating a natural sentence.
+With 'fix-length', sentences as long as the length are generated.

 ### Post parameter